 Regular cutting of the foliage at ground level, with a hoe, is needed.
 This will weaken the plant over time, but you must perform this once every 7-10 days, or as soon as new growth appears.
 Alternatively, you can dig through the soil every 10-14 days and remove every piece of ground elder root you find.

-To eliminate ground elder from a planted area, is tricky and it may be necessary to dig out all the desirable plants and clean off their roots and place in pots.
+To eliminate ground elder from a planted area is tricky and it may be necessary to dig out all the desirable plants clean off their roots and place them in pots.
 The cleared bed must then be cultivated repeatedly until ground elder has been eliminated (as above).
 It is critical that ground elder be removed before replanting.

 Note: Because more of the ‘weed killer’ will be absorbed by the young foliage if you spray in the evening than if you spray during the day, spraying in the evening will be more effective.

-Mechanical removal will help but can be long and labourious, chemical removal is usually the better option as explored above.
+Mechanical removal will help but can be long and laborious, chemical removal is usually the better option as explored above.